 From Punches to Power Plays: Great Barrier Island’s Rocky Relations with Auckland Council

-Before the influx of eco-activists from distant shores, Barrier stood as a bastion of rugged independence.
+Before the influx of activists from distant shores, Barrier stood as a bastion of rugged independence.
 In those days, local farmers scraped by with perhaps the most grueling livelihoods in the nation, heavily burdened by exorbitant freight costs.
 On the island, automotive regulations like warrants were lax, and property rights were held sacred.

 The early 1990s marked a significant shift with the transition to a more stringent, formal governance under the Auckland Council.
 This new oversight was anything but smooth, as you’ll read.
 As council officers set foot on private properties to enforce new regulations, islanders would invoke the Magna Carta in defiance, the legal grounding of the argument was of course questionable, but it certainly illustrates a resolve not to give ground.